NROTC is dedicated to educating and training young men and women who have a strong desire to serve their nation.

 Captain Ortins reported as Marine Officer Instructor and Assistant Professor of Naval Science at the Naval Reserve Officer Training Corps Unit, The Ohio State University in May 2019.
 He is responsible for preparing Marine Option Midshipmen and Marine Enlisted Commissioning Educational Program students for Officer Candidates School and serving as the Marine Corps representative to the unit.

 Captain Ortins’ personal decorations include the Navy and Marine Corps Commendation Medal and various campaign, unit, and service awards.
+He holds a Master of Science in Global Studies and International Relations from Northeastern University.

 LT Nicholas Weithman was born and raised in Naperville, Illinois.
 He graduated from The Ohio State University in May 2014 with a degree in Mechanical Engineering.
 He commissioned through The Ohio State NROTCU.